PTFE vs PFA: Understanding Material Differences and Sealing Performance

 Mechanical behavior is another area where the difference between PTFE and PFA for seals becomes evident.
 PTFE has an extremely low coefficient of friction and excellent self-lubricating properties, which makes it ideal for applications involving sliding or minimal resistance.
 However, PTFE is susceptible to cold flow, meaning it can deform permanently under sustained load.

-PFA offers higher tensile strength, improved resistance to creep, and better performance under compression.
-These characteristics are especially important in sealing systems where consistent contact pressure must be maintained over time.
-As a result, PFA sealing material is often preferred for applications involving pressure, vibration, or repeated mechanical loading.
+PFA offers higher tensile strength and better performance under compression.
+These characteristics are especially important for PFA jacketed O-rings for dynamic sealing environments, where consistent contact pressure must be maintained.
+As a result, PFA is often preferred for applications involving vibration or repeated mechanical loading where the creep resistance and cold flow of PTFE vs PFA comparison favors the PFA structure.

 PTFE vs PFA Chemical Resistance